THE LINE FROM WILLIAM "MAGNUS" DAGGETT

 For some reason, before his death Thomas took his affairs out of the hands of the Trustees he had nominated and appointed new Trustees.
 Then later these in turn renounced their responsibilities and appointed "Joseph Lister, Notary Public or in his absence any similar Court Officer ".

 It appears that Thomas' natural son Richard was born shortly before the marriage to Eleanor which took place on 8th June 1796.
 Eleanor was already a widow and a native of Catterick.
 After she was widowed for the second time when Thomas died in 1803 she married William Wilson at Patrick Brompton in April 1804.

 Reference to our chart will explain these various relationships.
 The son Richard married Isabella Thomas in 1823 and produced a family of seven children at Patrick Brompton.
 The first of these was Margaret, born in 1824.

 Richard's brother Thomas took himself off to Bridlington where he married Charlotte Amelia Smith in 1824.
 They had two children of whom the first was yet another Thomas, born the following year.
 In 1848 this Thomas married his cousin Margaret at Leyburn where they settled and brought up two boys, Richard and Ernest.
 These two died at the respective ages of 65 and 82 in Hartlepool and Cleveland and we have not attempted to reconstruct the family any further.
-We return to the earlier generation where we find that Margaret's brother Christopher was born in 1831 at Patrick Brompton and died in 1905 in South London where his sons Frederick and Albert Edward were born in 1864 and 1879.
+We return to the earlier generation where we find that Margaret's brother Christopher was born in 1831 at Patrick Brompton, lived in London, Woodstock and Devon and died in 1905 in Heavitree, Exeter, Devon.
+His sons Frederick and Albert Edward were born in 1864 and 1879 in South London.
 They both died in Devon in their eighties.